Brian151/Various-Projects/windows css/htmlWindowsTest/readme.txt

 WIP, assuming the site you're posting on allows JS and HTML, this *should* automatically load the required files to correctly render the simulated popups
 ]
+Alt XP themes
+[
+Royale,Royale Noir,Zune,Embedded
+]
+Windows 3.1
+[
+After several different attempts, all in a row
+(I was very close to giving-up on it...)
+]